microsoft/verified-storage/capybaraKV/README.md

 ### Verification

+To verify CapybaraKV:
-To verify CapybaraKV, make sure Verus (usually at `verus/source/target-verus/release`) is in your path and run one of the following, depending on your setup:
+1. Make sure Verus (usually at `verus/source/target-verus/release`) is in your `PATH`.
+2. From the top-level directory of this repository, `cd` to `capybaraKV/capybarakv`.
+3. Run one of the following commands depending on your setup:
     1. If you are using MacOS, Windows, or Linux/WSL with the dependencies from Setup Step 3 installed, run `cargo verus verify`.
     2. Otherwise (i.e., Linux/WSL without PM dependencies), run `cargo verus verify --no-default-features`.

 ### Compiling for execution

+From the top-level directory of this repository, `cd` to `capybaraKV/capybarakv`.
 If you are using Linux/WSL with the dependencies from Setup Step 3, MacOS, or Windows: build with `cargo build`.
 Otherwise: build with `cargo build --no-default-features`.

 ### Computing code size